-Thomas J. Saadi was appointed Acting Commissioner of the Department of Veterans Affairs effective October 4, 2017.
-Prior to his appointment as Acting Commissioner he served as Chief of Staff and General Counsel for the Connecticut Department of Veterans Affairs.
-Acting Commissioner Saadi is a Major in the U.S. Army Reserve and also serves on the Danbury City Council.
+Thomas J. Saadi was confirmed by the Connecticut General Assembly as Commissioner of the Connecticut Department of Veterans Affairs on February 21, 2018.
+Commissioner Saadi previously served as Acting Commissioner of the Department since October 2017, and prior had served as Chief of Staff and General Counsel for the Department.
+Commissioner Saadi is a Major in the U.S. Army Reserve and also serves on the Danbury City Council.

-Acting Commissioner Saadi is a graduate of Western Connecticut State University and received his Juris Doctor from Quinnipiac College School of Law (cum laude).
+Commissioner Saadi is a graduate of Western Connecticut State University and received his Juris Doctor from Quinnipiac College School of Law (cum laude).
 He is a member of American Legion Post 60 in Danbury, Catholic War Veterans Post 1042 in Danbury, the 4th JAG Officers Association and is a Life Member of the Reserve Officers Association.
-He remains active with many civic and social organizations and has served on several of their Boards of Directors.
-Acting Commissioner Saadi lives in Danbury with his wife Valerie Ventura-Saadi and their twin children, Sabrina and Jacob.
+He remains active with many civic and social organizations including serving as a Cub Scout Den Leader.
+Commissioner Saadi lives in Danbury with his wife Valerie Ventura-Saadi and their twin children, Sabrina and Jacob.